First Impressions

 Casual fans will love it because it's a clean, wearable jersey that works outside the stadium too.
 Collectors will appreciate the defending champions badge and the quality of construction.
 And if you're heading to any of the North American host cities this summer, you'll see a sea of these stripes.

 One note: the authentic (player) version runs about $50 more and uses tighter-fitting HEAT.RDY Pro fabric.
-Unless you're actually playing competitive football in it, the standard replica is the better buy for most people.
+Unless you're playing competitive football in it, the standard replica is the better buy for most people.
+If you're comparing this to other kits before you decide, our Brazil home kit review and USA home kit review are worth a look.

 Value